forax/virtual-bean/README.md

-There are several helper methods that allows to register `InvocationHandler`s and `Advice`s instead of respectively `Implementors` and `Interceptor` that have an easier semantics but are less performant because their API requires parameters to be boxed in an array.
+There are several helper methods that allows to register `InvocationHandler`s and `Advice`s instead of respectively `Implementors` and `Interceptor` that have an easier semantics but are less performant because their API requires method arguments to be boxed in an array.

-Also _interceptors_ can be unregistered using `unregisterInterceptor(annotation, interceptor)` allowing to dynamically add/remove pre and post snippet of codes.
+Also interceptors can be unregistered using `unregisterInterceptor(annotation, interceptor)` allowing to dynamically add/remove pre and post code.

-The beauty of all of this is that the clean separation between the virtual bean, _implementors_ and _interceptors_ does not hinder performance, but actually helps
+The beauty of all of this is that the clean separation between the virtual bean, implementors and interceptors does not hinder performance, but actually helps
 - the implementation is fully lazy, if a method of the virtual bean is never called the runtime cost is zero
-- _implementors_, _invocation handlers_, _interceptors_ and _advices_ are resolved once per call
+- implementors, invocation handlers, interceptors and advices are resolved once per call
   and fully inlined
 - if there are several interceptors for a call, there are called one after the other, and not one on top of the others, so no gigantic stracktraces